Celebrities Who Are Still In Prison

 Advertisement

 Unfortunately, things got even more real for the reality TV family when Todd and Julie found themselves embroiled in a difficult legal problem.
-According to ET, the couple were charged with tax evasion, conspiracy, bank fraud, and wire fraud, on August 12, 2019.
+The couple were charged with tax evasion, conspiracy, bank fraud, and wire fraud, on August 12, 2019.
 This culminated on June 7, 2022, with the both of them being found guilty on all counts, though with separate sentences.
-CNN states that Todd's 12-year sentence is being spent at FPC Pensacola, as Julie spends her sentence of seven years at FMC Lexington, Kentucky.
+Todd's 12-year sentence is being spent at FPC Pensacola, as Julie spends her sentence of seven years at FMC Lexington, Kentucky.
 In 2023, the couple's prison sentences were shortened, with Todd expected to be released in 2033 and Julie in 2028.

 Joe Exotic

-Joe Exotic entered the public consciousness with the release of the massively popular 2020 Netflix documentary series, "Tiger King."
-It chronicled the bizarre world of big cat collectors with an emphasis on the even more bizarre Exotic who, in addition to running the G.W.
-Zoo in Wynnewood, Oklahoma, also dabbled in guns, cultivating a career in country music, and running for political office.
+Joe Exotic entered the public consciousness with the release of the massively popular 2020 Netflix documentary series "Tiger King."
+It chronicled the bizarre world of big cat collectors, with an emphasis on the even more bizarre Exotic.
+In addition to running the G.W.
+Zoo in Wynnewood, Oklahoma, he also dabbled in guns, cultivated a career in country music, and ran for political office.
 The docuseries shone a spotlight on the cast of eccentric characters that populated the world of big cat collecting and the madcap antics they got up to.
-However, the highlight of the show was Exotic's intensifying clashes with Carole Baskin, an animal rights activist, which culminated in his attempt to eliminate her -– for good -– by hiring a hitman for $3,000.
+However, the highlight of the show was Exotic's intensifying clashes with Carole Baskin, an animal rights activist, which culminated in his attempt to eliminate her — for good — by hiring a hitman for $3,000.

 Advertisement

 Of course, Exotic's murder-for-hire scheme didn't go unnoticed by the authorities, nor did his other unlawful actions.
-According to CNN, his other crimes included the killing of five tigers, selling baby lemurs despite filing them as donations, and other wildlife violations.
+His other crimes included the killing of five tigers, selling baby lemurs despite filing them as donations, and other wildlife violations.
 In 2020, the United States Attorney's Office Western District of Oklahoma handed Exotic a 22-year prison sentence, in addition to three years of supervised release after he served his sentence.
-Bloomberg Law states that, while he managed to reduce his sentence by one year previously, Exotic's 2022 appeal to decrease it by another 8.5 years was shot down by the U.S. Court of Appeals for the Tenth Circuit.
+While he managed to reduce his sentence by one year, Exotic's 2022 appeal to decrease it by another 8.5 years was shot down by the U.S. Court of Appeals for the Tenth Circuit.

 Josh Duggar

-Josh Duggar's claim to fame is one of 10 sons (among 19 total children) of the Duggar family, the focus of the reality TV series, "19 Kids and Counting."
+Josh Duggar's claim to fame is one of 10 sons (among 19 total children) of the Duggar family, the focus of the reality TV series "19 Kids and Counting."
 Because the family is so devoted to their Baptist faith, parents Jim Bob and Michelle Duggar have been open about not using birth control, which is why they have so many offspring.
 While a big part of the show's fascination lies in seeing how the two parents deal with raising so many kids at once, it's the strict religious manner with which the family functions that has made "19 Kids and Counting" so interesting to watch.
-In the Duggar household, the children are only allowed to watch family-friendly TV shows, modest clothing must be worn, and chaperoned courtship is practiced.
+In the Duggar household, the children are only allowed to watch family-friendly TV shows, must wear modest clothing, and practice chaperoned courtship.

 Advertisement

 Unfortunately, those rigid religious beliefs didn't prevent the Duggar's oldest child, Josh Duggar, from engaging in various crimes.
-Newsweek states that Josh first attracted controversy in 2015 when word spread of his supposed molestation of multiple young girls, among which were several of his sisters.
+Josh first attracted controversy in 2015 when word spread of his supposed molestation of multiple young girls, among which were several of his sisters.
 His legal troubles got worse when he was charged with possession of child pornography, to which he pleaded not guilty.
-As stated in 40/29 News, Josh was found guilty on the charges of receiving and possessing child pornography in 2021, resulting in a prison sentence lasting 12 years and seven months.
+Josh was found guilty on the charges of receiving and possessing child pornography in 2021, resulting in a prison sentence lasting 12 years and seven months.
 Despite an appeal in 2023, Josh's sentence was upheld.

 Ryan Grantham